ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - Slaughterhouse Five (Kurt Vonnegut)
 - The Wild Edge of Sorrow (Francis Weller)
 - From Frege to Gödel: A Source Book in Mathematical Logic (Jean van Heijenoort)
+- Braiding Sweetgrass (Robin Wall Kimmerer)
+- How to Do Nothing (Jenny Odell)
 -
 ### papers
 - Emil Post (Alasdair Urquhart)